geanie5/Face-Attendance-Recon/README.md

 # Further work

-* Explore ways to write straight into google sheets using google sheets API, instead of writing to csv file
+* Explore ways to write straight into google sheets using google sheets API, instead of writing to csv file.
-* Adapting display of bounding box which tags the face with the name and ID with regards to distance of image from webcam
+* Adapting display of bounding box which tags the face with the name and ID with regards to distance of image from webcam.
-* Storing of encodings for each image prior to running of program
+* Storing of encodings for each image prior to running of program.

 # Acknowledgements